timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp-02.md

 ## Data Loss

 Publication Servers MUST aim to minimise data loss in case of severe server outages.
-If a server restore is needed and a content regression has occured due to data loss then the server MUST perform an RRDP session reset.
+If a server restore is needed and a content regression has occured then the server MUST perform an RRDP session reset.

 Publishing CAs typically only check in with their Publication Server when they have changes that need to be published.
 As a result they may not be aware if the server performed a restore and their content regressed to an earlier state.
-This could result in two problems:
+This could result in a number of problems:

- - The ROAs may not reflect what the publisher intended.
+ - The published ROAs no longer reflect the CA's intentions.
- - The publisher may not renew their manifest or CRL in time, because they assume that their current manifest and CRL have not yet expired or become stale.
+ - The CA might not re-issue their Manifest or CRL in time, because they operated under the assumption that the currently published Manifest and CRL have not yet became stale.
  - Changes to publishers may not have been persisted.
 Newly registered publishers may not be present, recently removed publishers may still be present.